-Suspects sought after Florida drive-by shooting wounds 10
+Suspects sought after Florida drive-by shooting wounds 11

 LAKELAND, Fla.
-(AP) — The four-door sedan pulled up near an intersection in a central Florida city where people were milling about, the windows came down and four people from inside the vehicle started shooting in all directions, wounding 10 men, including two critically, police officials said.
+(AP) — The four-door sedan pulled up near an intersection in a central Florida city where people were milling about, the tinted windows came down and people from inside the vehicle started shooting in all directions, wounding 11 men, including two critically, police officials said.

 Only a minute earlier, a school bus had dropped off children in the neighborhood on Monday afternoon.